livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 ### Step 2: Send document to Difi

 Send a document of your choice to [9908:810418052](https://test-vefa.difi.no/smp/9908/810418052).
-Find your transmission in [the list of transmissions](/peppol/tools/ap-test/) and send the URL pointing to the transmission to be used for verification to [ap@difi.no](mailto:ap@difi.no).
+Find your transmission in [the list of transmissions](/peppol/tools/ap-test/) and send the URL pointing as a reply to the latest email received from Difi as part of acceptance testing.

 To be checked by Difi before next step: